Data Processing Agreement

 3.1 The Personal Data that Hailey HR on behalf of the Customer will Process is in particular contact details, terms of employment and employment contracts, as further specified in Sub-Appendix 1 (Data Processing Instructions).

 3.2 The Customer is the data controller of all Personal Data Processed by Hailey HR on behalf of the Customer under this DPA.
-Hailey HR shall comply with the Data Protection Rules applicable to Hailey HR’s Processing.
+Hailey HR shall comply with the Data Protection Legislation applicable to Hailey HR’s Processing.

 3.3 Hailey HR, and anyone working under Hailey HR’s supervision, shall only be Processing Personal Data in accordance with the Customer’s documented instructions and not for any other purposes than the purposes the Customer has engaged Hailey HR for under the Agreement.
 The instructions that apply on the date of signature of this DPA are specified in Sub-appendix 1.
 In addition, the Agreement constitutes the Customer’s instructions.
 The Customer shall immediately inform Hailey HR of changes that affect Hailey HR’s obligations according to this DPA.
 Processing may also be performed where required by EU law or applicable member state law, which Hailey HR or any Sub- Processor is subject to.
 In the event of such requirement pursuant to EU or applicable member state law, Hailey HR shall inform the Customer of such obligation that is binding on Hailey HR or any Sub-Processor.
 Such information shall be provided to the Customer prior to the processing of Personal Data for this purpose, unless that law prohibits such information on important grounds of public interest.